-Half a billion Kwh of generating capacity was needed, reflecting both the wartime economy and wide-spread electrification.
+In Switzerland, throughout the war, Lonza continued to expand its power generation either by building new stations or by buying stakes in other hydroelectric companies.
+Half a billion Kwh of generating capacity was needed, reflecting both the wartime economy and widespread electrification.
 Power plants were built in record time and often in very difficult conditions.
 Switzerland, then as now, generated a high proportion of hydroelectricity.
 Today, it still has more than 600 hydroelectric plants and well over 50% of its power is generated this way.

 In May 1945, Germany surrendered and in September Japan surrendered, thereby finally ending World War II.
 Post-war, Lonza maintained its position as a fertilizer and fuel manufacturer and Swiss industrial production recovered (with some of the government war contracts stretching into the 1950s).
-The period between World War II and the 1970s Oil Crisis is often referred to as the Post War Economic Boom.
-It was characterized by sustained industrial and technological growth and for companies like Lonza, it was a golden age.
+The period between World War II and the 1970s oil crisis is often referred to as the Post-War Economic Boom.
+It was characterized by sustained industrial and technological growth and for companies like Lonza, it was a time of growth.
 The Swiss economy grew fast, exports skyrocketed, incomes rose and the population grew.
 There was also a construction boom, particularly in the Mittelland between Geneva and Lausanne and between Zurich and St. Gallen.

 Because Switzerland had remained neutral in the war, its industrial infrastructure was intact, unlike many of its neighbors.
-This provided a head start, allowing industrialization to continue apace.
+This provided the country with a head start, allowing industrialization to continue at pace.
 As a result, the electrical grid expanded and demand for power grew rapidly.

 Storing power to match supply and demand has long been a commercial imperative for the energy industry.
 Then, as now, batteries cannot store energy efficiently over long periods, so pumped storage facilities were constructed.
 In such facilities, water is pumped into reservoirs high in the mountains when electricity is abundant.
 When extra power is needed, the water is released through turbines and used to generate electricity.
 Today this remains the most widespread way of storing hydroelectric energy.